Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Reduction of photons emission in presence of phonon-induced charge DQD relaxation

-The electronic states associated to the cascade pair photon emission have been defined in the previous section, see Fig.~\ref{fig:6}, and they are also reported for clarity in Fig.~\ref{fig:8} as solid line arrows.
+We introduce a rate equation that contains the photon- as well as the phonon-assisted decay rates.
+Fig.~\ref{fig:8} shows the decay processes contained in the rate equation \addGR{that are relevant to compute the probability of two photons emitted $P_{2-ph} $}.
+We refer to Appendix \ref{app:F} for more details.
+The electronic states associated to the cascade pair photon emission have been defined in the previous section, see Fig.~\ref{fig:6}, and they are also reported for clarity in Fig.~\ref{fig:8} as solid line arrows. \addGR{ The two-photon emitted states are shown as solid horizontal lines at the bottom of Fig.~\ref{fig:8}, each having two wavevectors, while the single-photon and single-phonon emitted states, represented by horizontal dashed lines at the bottom of Fig.~\ref{fig:8}, have only one wavevector for the photon. }

-We solve the rate equation and compute the probability of two photons emitted $P_{2-ph} $, see Eq.~(\ref{eq:P2ph}) in appendix \ref{app:G}.
-A crucial observation is that all the rates scales as $\propto t_{12}^2$.
+We solve the rate equation and compute the probability of two photons emitted $P_{2-ph} $, see Eq.~(\ref{eq:P2ph}) in appendix \ref{app:F}.
+A crucial observation is that all the rates scale as $\propto t_{12}^2$.
 Being $P_{2-ph} $ a function involving the ratio between photon emission and phonon assisted rates, the resulting $P_{2-ph}$ is independent of $t_{12}$.